powersync-ja/self-host-demo/demos/supabase/README.md

 > **Note:** This demo uses Supabase's new asymmetric JWT signing keys (ES256).
 PowerSync is compatible with these keys and will automatically fetch the public key from Supabase's JWKS endpoint.

-**Note:** Default Supabase projects expose the Postgres DB on a high port number.
-We currently only support ports in the range of `port >= 1024 && port <= 49151`.
-This demo configures Postgres on port `5433`.

 Start the demonstration with `docker compose up`

 The frontend should be available at `http://localhost:4170`